Crypto-Cat/CTF/ctf_events/pico_gym/pwn/unsubscriptions_are_free/README.md

 Size: 0x20dd9
 ```

-Third breakpoint, after a new 8 byte chunk is allocated by malloc:
+**Third breakpoint**, after a new 8 byte chunk is allocated by malloc.

 ```sh
 ─────────────────────────────────────────────────────[ REGISTERS ]─────────────────────────────────────────────────────